 - Submit a complete application and all required documentation by the deadline

-Eligible students can apply online each year starting in October
+Eligible students can apply online each year when the process is announced

 Participating Chapters select their respective scholarship recipients.
 Local RMHC Chapters convene Review and Selection Committees made up of RMHC, McDonald’s representatives, educators and community leaders to select winners on the basis of the following criteria: